algorhythmicdev/AlgoWeb/README.md

 The new website structure reflects AlgoRhythmics’ current status as a pre-incorporated startup entering 2026, focusing on transparency, upcoming products, and services.
 All content is written in a friendly, clear tone suitable for all ages and non-technical readers.
 The deprecated Resources section from the old site has been removed entirely (outdated content will be replaced by a new educational blog later in 2026).
 The main navigation will include: Home, About, Solutions (Products & Services), and Contact.
 Below is an outline of each page/section with its content:

 Home Page (/)

+> ✅ Content implemented in `src/routes/+page.svelte` with Hero, highlights, offerings, and CTA sections mirroring the plan,
+> now accented by aurora gradient wraps, animated glass surfaces, and section-specific focus styling for stronger contrast.

 Purpose: Provide a welcoming overview, introduce AlgoRhythmics’ mission and offerings at a glance, and guide visitors to learn more or get involved (e.g. join a pilot, contact for consulting).